Pegah1999/Build-a-Palindrome-Checker/README.md

 # Build-a-Palindrome-Checker
-A HTML, CSS, JavaScript project that build a Palindrome Checker
+A HTML, CSS, and JavaScript project that build a Palindrome Checker